cknotz/bst290/README.md

             colvar = "vote")
 ```

-A summary table, stats by other variable
+A summary table, stats by other variable:

 ``` r
 oppsum_grupp(dataset = ess,